 (chemistry and physics) in 1947.
 After a most eventful life, he settled in

 Ireland during 1968.
-He wrote many papers on the topics of religion and the environment, and generously made many available to this web site.
-Four years have passed since he died, and his vision of our march towards "ecological disaster" continues as he predicted.
+He wrote many papers and essays on the topics of religion and the environment, and generously made many available to this web site.
+Five years have passed since he died, and his vision of our march towards "ecological disaster" continues around the world as he predicted.